 Any transaction made with loyalty points of any kind, including but not limited to frequent flyer miles or credit card points, are not eligible for reimbursement.

 Global Entry & TSA PreCheck

 Application fees related to trusted traveler programs, such as TSA PreCheck and the U.S. Customs and Border Protection Global Entry Program, are allowable expenses for Employees who travel frequently for University business.
-TSA Pre-check application is available at many DMV locations.
+The TSA Pre-check application is available online and at many DMV locations.
 Visit U.S. Department of Homeland Security for info about Global Entry.